rayanowl/spelling-bee/README.md

-## Hello, welcome to Spelling Bee GamePage.
+## Hello, Welcome to Spelling Bee GamePage.
 In order to run this project:

 ```bash
 npm install